mide/minecraft-overviewer/README.md

 - `MINECRAFT_VERSION`
   Set to the version of Minecraft the world is based from (Like `1.17`).
 Used for textures.
 You can also use the special version `latest` or `latest_snapshot` to just use the latest version (stable or snapshot, respectively).

+- Mapped volumes
+1) `/home/USER/minecraft/map` is the path to the minecraft world map folder (read only)
+2) `/home/USER/minecraft/overviewer` is the path to the folder where overviewer files will be saved (read/write)

 ### Optional